sntcristian/MHEL-LLAMO/README.md

 | HIPE-2020 (fr) | filter_and_prompt.py | 20                         | \- | mistralai/Mistral-Small-24B-Instruct-2501   | 0.636 |
 | MHERCL (en) | filter_and_prompt_chain.py | 20                         | \- | mistralai/Mistral-Small-24B-Instruct-2501   | 0.7 |
 | MHERCL (it) | filter_and_prompt_chain.py | 20                         | \- | mistralai/Mistral-Small-24B-Instruct-2501   | 0.698 |

+All experiments were carried by using a list of candidates retrieved by BELA, containing labels, descriptions and other metadata in the language of the dataset.
+An example is available [here](results\HIPE_FR\candidates_test_top50_fr.json).

+For reducing computational costs, we suggest using [mistralai/Ministral-8B-Instruct-2410](https://huggingface.co/mistralai/Ministral-8B-Instruct-2410) for competitive performances in English, French and German and [google/gemma-3-12b-it](https://huggingface.co/google/gemma-3-12b-it) for Swedish.

+## Citation

+TO BE UPDATED